qusers/Q/experiments/analytical-charge-validation/README.md

 altered native-record checks, and successful/failing native command-line cases.
 All new native checks executed.
 The target-change proposal is still awaiting approval.
 Distributed-execution and other compiler builds remain unverified.

+Water-kernel checkpoint: **137 passed, 2 skipped, 2 expected failures in 29.08
+seconds**, after rebuilding serial Qdyn.
+The archive's strict partition failures remain explicit; their LJ and Coulomb causes are now reproduced quantitatively.
+The general-water test copy passes the rounding-accounted partition, Cartesian force/energy, state-bookkeeping and native MD checks.
+Version-2 compatibility checks reject the original incompatible water flag and deliberately altered water records.
+The angular target is unchanged and its proposed opt-in replacement still awaits approval.
+No HPC jobs were submitted.